ahmeddeveloper55/AllergyCom/README.md

-# AllergyCom_App-Mini_Project-
+# CeliacCom-
-AllergyCom is An Application That Provide Complete Plan And Guide to the people Who Got Celaic Disease(Allergy from Gluten ) So The app will act as handbook for them , It Will Give them Tips,New Recipes ,Figure out Hidden Gluten.
+CeliacCom is An Application That Provide Complete Plan And Guide to the people Who Got Celaic Disease(Allergy from Gluten ) So The app will act as handbook for them , It Will Give them Tips,New Recipes ,Figure out Hidden Gluten.

 the working :